rmburns12/682_Final/README.md

 ![Extract Attribute Function(Extract_Attribute.PNG)

 ![Extract Attribute Function Log Tab](Extract_Attribute_Log.PNG)

 The above screenshots show the values input for the manual function, as well as the output log code.
 For the automation I simply used the given log code values with the "qgis:extractbyattribute" command in the Python Console as shown below.
+AS mentioned, the only difference is that in this real code snippet the "OUTPUT" field has an actual file path while in the earlier example there was none.

 ```python
 processing.run("qgis:extractbyattribute",{ 'FIELD' : 'METHOD', 'INPUT' :